New Kansas City Royals Stadium: Alternate proposals

-The Royals are considering relocating across the state border to Kansas City, Kansas, as well as considering building a downtown ballpark in Washington Square Park, an area located between Union Station and Crown Center on the Missouri side.
+The Royals also had considered relocating across the state border to Kansas City, Kansas, as well as building a downtown ballpark in Washington Square Park, an area located between Union Station and Crown Center on the Missouri side.
 In November 2024, it was reported that the Royals were also examining "two or three" potential stadium sites in Johnson County, Kansas.

 In May 2025, an affiliate of the Royals purchased the mortgage on the Aspiria campus in Overland Park, Kansas.
-However, team officials denied that the campus was under consideration for the development of a stadium.
+However, team officials denied that the campus was under consideration as a site for the development of a stadium.
+In January 2026, the Royals confirmed that the team was no longer considering the Aspiria Campus as an option.

+On January 1, 2026, Kansas House Speaker Dan Hawkins advised that the state of Kansas said the door was essentially closed in creating a STAR Bonds deal to build the Royals a stadium in Kansas.
+"The Royals and the Chiefs both had plenty of time," Hawkins said.
+"They had 18 months to come up with a good plan.
+The Chiefs did that.
+The Royals did not."

+On January 7, 2026, Clay County, Missouri Commissioner Jason Withington said that he had ended negotiations with the team, referring to it as "a closed chapter."
+Withington cited a number of reasons, including missed deadlines by the Royals and the business side of baseball.